ChangIsHere/-0010-Final-group18/README.md

 # Zixuan,Li's email: zil142@pitt.edu

 # Chang's Personal notebook is [Chang,Zhou]'s works
-# Zixuan's Personal notebook is [Zixuan,Li]'s works
+# Final Project_ZixuanLi is [Zixuan,Li]'s works
+# But actually, Final Combined Notebook is the result of our collaboration, where we coded together.

 # This database records all the datasets, charts, analysis plans, analysis processes, and conclusions used to analyze and evaluate "Pittsburgh's Best Security Communities."